MalloMe 10 Piece Mess Kit Review

 When it comes to durability, the MalloMe set has much going for it.
 The anodized aluminum construction strikes a good balance of durability and weight, while the compact structure of the MalloMe and nesting pans lend support and protection from packed denting.

 The only more durable stuff we tested is the entirely steel construction of the MSR Alpine 2 Pot Set and the Top Pick Stanley Adventure Series.
-Otherwise, the MalloMe 10 Piece set will last, overall, as well as the G4Free 4-Piece, the Best Buy Winterial 11 Piece Camping Set, the Top Pick MSR Trail Mini, and the Snow Peak Titanium.
+Otherwise, the MalloMe 10 Piece set will last, overall, as well as the Best Buy Winterial 11 Piece Camping Set, the Top Pick MSR Trail Mini, and the Snow Peak Titanium.
 The primary durability issue with cooksets is, if they have it, the non-stick coating.
-Any of the Teflon coated products, including the Editors' Choice GSI Bugaboo Camper, will break down with use and time.
+Any of the Teflon coated products, including the Editors' Choice GSI Pinnacle Camper, will break down with use and time.

 The MalloMe, with its compact size and aluminum construction, does pretty well in our weight scores.
 With integrated handles and aluminum construction, the weight of the main pot/handle/lid combo is the second lightest in our entire test.
 Since it is smaller than most, normalizing the weight for volume results in an average score.